Day 1 Arrival in Padstow

 Day 8 Portreath to Gwithian13 Km 4-5 Hrs 340 Metres

 After you climb out of Portreath, the trail settles down and continues at a more gentle gradient.
 Make your way through an area called the “Knavocks” where wild ponies may be grazing.
 After a beautiful walk around Godrevy Head you reach the settlement of Gwithian.
+From Gwithian, a transfer brings you to your accommodation in St Ives.

 Day 9 Gwithian to St Ives16 Km 4-6 Hrs 260 Metres

-Your walk begins with a walk through the dunes or, tides permitting, a walk on a stretch of wonderful sandy beach as far as Hayle.
+After a transfer to Gwithian, your walk begins with a walk through the dunes or, tides permitting, a walk on a stretch of wonderful sandy beach as far as Hayle.
 A prolonged section of road-walking from Hayle takes you inland around the Hayle River Estuary.
 From Lelant, a stunning coastal path leads you all the way into St Ives.

 Day 10 Departure from St Ives